-Perhaps one of the most controversial articles I have written so far is “King David’s deep dark secret.”
+Perhaps one of the most controversial articles I have written is “King David’s deep dark secret.”
 I have had more comments on that article than any others I have written and I have easily had more people disagreeing with me.

 In the article I contend that King David was illegitimate.
 When he said in the Psalms that he was conceived in sin — he meant it quite literally.
 His mother conceived him in an act of sin.